florianpfleiderer/CYWS3D-pipeline/readme.md

 This should perform a batched inference on a set of example image pairs under various settings (see [this file](demo_data/input_metadata.yml)).

+For the annotation pipeline try:

+`annotate.py`

+This should run scripts/annotate.py as the script gets installed through setup.py.

 ## Citation

 ```